HeroHS/flutter_bloc_tutorial/EXERCISES.md

-# BLoC Tutorial - Practice Exercises
+# Flutter BLoC Tutorial - Practice Exercises

-Complete these exercises to deepen your understanding of the BLoC pattern!
+Complete these exercises to deepen your understanding of BLoC, Cubit, and BlocConsumer patterns across all four features!

+## 🎯 BLoC Pattern Exercises (User Feature)

-## 🎯 Exercise 1: Add a Refresh Button (Easy)
+## 🎯 Exercise 1: Add a Refresh Button to User Screen (Easy - BLoC)

 **Goal**: Add a refresh button to the app bar that reloads the user list.

 **Steps**:
-1. Open `lib/screens/user_list_screen.dart`
+1. Open `lib/features/user/presentation/screens/user_list_screen.dart`
 2. Add a refresh icon button to the `AppBar` actions
 3. When clicked, dispatch a `LoadUsersEvent`
 4. Test that it works in both success and error states